 Take a quick black garlic internet tour and it is quickly clear.
 A lot of people are talking about black garlic and much of the information is conflicting.
-But one thing everyone agrees on: the flavor is nearly indescribable and the culinary possibilities endless.
+But one thing everyone agrees on: the flavour is nearly indescribable and the culinary possibilities endless.
 Descriptions include tastes of dark caramel, chocolate, hints of balsamic vinegar, molasses, fruity aroma, and hints of vanilla.
 No surprise black garlic is the new wonder ingredient for high-end chefs and cooking shows.
 Learn how to make black garlic at home.
 It is easy with a Folding Proofer.

 Black garlic is NOT fermented

 The black color results from a common chemical reaction involving sugars called the Maillard process.
 This is what causes browning in many foods such as sauteed onions, seared steak, toast, pretzels, and even roasted coffee beans.
-The reaction produces hundreds of flavor-making compounds giving black garlic its unique taste.
+The reaction produces hundreds of flavour-making compounds giving black garlic its unique taste.
 Fermentation is the result of bacterial action and unrelated to black garlic.

 Black garlic is easy to make